Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark_python_streamlit/getting_started_with_snowpark_for_python_streamlit.md

 Duration: 5

-Next, add the following Python function that displays a slider input element and a chart to visualize stock prices by company based on the set threshold.
+Next, add the following Python function that displays a currency selection dropdown and a chart to visualize euro exchange rates over time for the selected quote currencies.

 ```python
 def fx_rates():